thephpleague/plates/website/pages/building-extensions.md

 ## Single method extensions

-Alternatively, you may choose to expose the entire extension object to the template using a single method.
-This can make your template functions more legible and also reduce the chance of conflicts with other extensions.
+Alternatively, you may choose to expose the entire extension object to the template using a single function.
+This can make your templates more legible and also reduce the chance of conflicts with other extensions.

 ~~~language-php
 <?php